 Image credit: 99_AMC

-Eyes: take your drawing game up a notch with detailing; sometimes inspiration triggers with a challenge.
-Sit in front of a mirror to draw your eyes or find yourself a deep-eyed subject.
+Eyes: Step up your drawing game with detailing; sometimes inspiration triggers with a challenge.
+Sit in front of a mirror to sketch your eyes or find yourself a deep-eyed subject.

 Image credit: Fatalhail

-Extraterrestrial elements: spaceships, aliens, magic and all that exciting stuff from sci-fi and space opera-themed movies are incredible things to draw.
+Extraterrestrial elements: An artist with an adventurer mindset?
+We have just the right things for you - extraterrestrial elements.
+Spaceships, aliens, magic and all that exciting stuff from sci-fi and space opera-themed movies are incredible things to draw.